adc17/CV/README.md

 #### Analytical Thinker

 I have always enjoyed puzzles and logical thinking, and studying philosophy took my abilities to the next level.
 Philosophy is a deeply analytical subject, and it dissects issues in a way that is very similar to one's approach when programming.
 Thanks to philosophy, I learnt to think critically, question my assumptions, and submit my ideas to rigorous logical analysis.
-Coding has let me develop this analytical approach in the way I find most motivating.
+Coding has let me develop this analytical approach in a way I find deeply motivating.

 #### Strong Collaborator